 Sets the installation path for libraries.
-Depending on the build configuration, this can include the libupsclient, libnutclient, libnutclient, libnutclientsub, libnutscan and their pkg-config metadata (see --with-pkgconfig-dir option).
-The default is <exec_prefix>/lib.
+Depending on the build configuration, this can include the libupsclient, libnutclient, libnutcl

 '''

 --libexecdir=PATH

 '''

 Sets the installation path for "executable libraries"-helper scripts or programs that are not intended for direct and regular use by people, and rather are implementation details of services.
 Depending on the build configuration, this can include the nut-driver-enumerator.sh, sockdebug, and others.
 The default is <exec_prefix>/libexec.